department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 * On long forms, always include inline validation in addition to any error messages that appear at the top of the form.
 * Allow a user to dismiss a notification wherever appropriate.
-* Don’t include notifications that aren’t related to the user’s current goal.
+* Don't include notifications that aren't related to the user's current goal.
-* Don’t stack alerts one after the other.
+* Don't stack alerts one after the other.
 * If the alert appears within the page body content, it should be co-located with relevant content.
 * Alerts should not contain other expandable components such as the [Additional info]({{ site.baseurl }}/components/) component.
+* Messaging should be direct, concise, and in [plain language]({{ site.baseurl }}/content-style-guide/plain-language/).
+* Headings are optional in Slim alerts.

 ### Placement

-#### Default alerts
+#### Default alert

 * In most cases, the Default alert (in all of its variations) should be placed directly below the intro text, near the top of the page.
 * When a Default alert is applicable to a specific section of content on a page, it should be placed directly below the header of that section.

-#### Background color only alerts
+#### Slim alert

-* Background alerts related to a form field or section should be placed below the label, legend, or section header.
+* Slim alerts related to a form field or section should be placed below the label, legend, or section header.
-* The info variation of the Background alert can be placed between sections.
+* The Info variation of the Slim alert can be placed between sections.
-* Save-in-progress success and error Background alerts should be placed directly below the Back/Continue button pair.
+* Save-in-progress success and error Slim alerts should be placed directly below the Back/Continue button pair.
 This placement allows for the page content to remain fixed in the same position when the alert updates dynamically.

 ### Choosing between variations

 * Use the Default alert variation in most use cases and within static content pages.
-Background alerts are not available in Drupal.
+Slim alerts are not available in Drupal.
-* Use the Background alert variation for immediate feedback within forms and applications.
-Background alerts are most often displayed immediately after the user has taken an action, and can also be used for save-in-progress success and error messaging.
+* Use the Slim alert variation for immediate feedback within forms and applications.
+Slim alerts are most often displayed immediately after the user has taken an action, and can also be used for save-in-progress success and error messaging.

 {% include component-docs.html component_name=page.web-component %}